HighGroundVision/Crystalys/README.md

 ## Help

-If you have any questions, you can find us in the at @HighGroundVision
+If you have any questions, you can find us in the at [HGV Facebook Group](http://www.facebook.com/groups/1079291435444419/ )

 ## Authors and Acknowledgements